SimonMaracine/checkers-engine/engine/protocol.md

 *eval* represents how much advantage does the current player have.
 It is implementation defined and optional.

-*time* represents the total elapsed time since the thinking algorithm began (be it minimax or anything else).
+*time* represents the total elapsed time since the thinking algorithm started (be it minimax or anything else).